MikeHopley/ftl-ships-strategy/index.md

 The most difficult choice is between shields and a weapon.
 Even a Burst Laser 2 is somewhat risky without shields, because unlike hacking it can miss.
 Shields make you a lot safer, especially once upgraded&thinsp;&mdash;&thinsp;but that’s another 50 scrap into defence that won’t help you against 3-shield enemies in sector 4.

 2-power weapons are also very expensive to get online (165 scrap for weapons-6 and power), so generally prefer 1-power weapons.
 An Ion Blast 1 is especially good, because it’s cheap.
 Spending less scrap on weapons gives you a better chance to switch into hacking later.

+Also consider replacing the Glaive with another weapon that you can get online sooner; ideally still keep the Glaive for later, but sell it if necessary.
+For example, something like Flak 1 + Hull Laser 1 requires no upgrades and can last a long time.

 At intervals, consider buying a weapons buffer.
 Early on there are more important uses of scrap.
 However, if you pick up a two-power weapon, it may be worth buying the buffer while you wait.